NicholasHattrup/10708_Project/README.md

 The default behavior is to search for the best model and resume training, in order to do this the main.py script must be ran on GPUs.

-To begin training a model from scratch simply specify a model directory
+To begin training a model from scratch (on CPUs or GPUs) simply specify a model directory:

     $ python main.py --resume "path/to/folder"